StephenNneji/gimpact/README.md

 GImpact for Python
 ==================
-A simple, cython extension for the GImpact collision library.
+A unofficial cython extension for the GImpact collision library.